Battle Beneath the Earth: Plot

 Scientist Arnold Kramer believes that rogue elements of the communist Chinese Army headed by fanatic General Chan Lu are using advanced burrowing machines in an effort to conquer the U.S. by placing atomic bombs under major cities.
-In the opening, Las Vegas police are called for a report that Dr. Kramer is prone on a sidewalk telling people he hears movement underneath.
+In the opening, Las Vegas police are called to a report that Dr. Kramer is lying on a sidewalk, telling people he hears movement beneath him.

 The bombs are in tunnels dug from China through the Hawaiian islands to the United States.
-In the expected war 100 million people are forecast to die.
+In the expected war, 100 million people are forecast to die.
 Kramer is committed to an asylum, but when he is visited by U.S. Navy Commander Jonathan Shaw, what he tells him lines up with observations Shaw has made himself.
-Shaw gets Kramer released and produces enough evidence to convince his superiors that the story is truel, and he is ordered to lead troops underground to defeat the red army and defuse the bombs.
+Shaw gets Kramer released and produces enough evidence to convince his superiors that the story is true, and he is ordered to lead troops underground to defeat the Red Army and defuse the bombs.

-The U.S. Army detonates nuclear bombs in the tunnel in Hawaii.
+The U.S. Army detonates nuclear bombs in a tunnel in Hawaii.
 The detonations are reported to have stopped all activity in the tunnels.